 Putting it all in Context

-Those are important choices.
+Those choices matter.
 But they don’t substitute for viewpoint or timing.
 They support them.

 Think of it this way: